+Each child develops at their own pace, and what is considered "normal" in children falls within a wide range of behavior and abilities.
 For these reasons, any assessment of a mental disorder must consider how well a child functions at home, within the family, at school, and with peers, as well as the child's age and symptoms.

-Children who themselves have mental health disorders and experience difficulties or display different behaviours which would indicate that they need support and intervention.
+Children who themselves have mental health disorders and difficulties may experience difficulties in relation to depression, self-harming, become extremely worried, have separation anxiety, Post-traumatic stress disorder, Attention Deficit Hyperactivity, and eating disorders and other behaviours that may indicate that they need support and intervention.

 For the right support to be accessed it is important that an assessment of the Child's needs is carried out.
-If it is felt that a child/ young person is struggling to cope due to a mental health difficulty they can be referred to the Child and Adolescent Mental Health Service (CAMHS) by the any of the professionals working with them.

-CAMHS offer consultation, assessment and treatment or sign posting to more appropriate services if the child or young person has emotional, behavioural or mental health difficulties.
+Children and young people and their families can be directed to Child and Adolescent Mental Health Service (CAMHS) if it is felt that the child/young person is finding it hard to cope and this may be a significant emotional, behavioural and mental health difficulty.
+CAMHS may be able to assist.
+They offer consultation, assessment and treatment when children and young people have emotional, behavioral or mental health difficulties.

-Following the assessment, CAMHS staff will discuss with the young person and the family what may be causing the young person's difficulties and work with them to develop a plan of care for the young person.
+Following the assessment, CAMHS staff will say what they think might be causing a child's difficulties.
+They may identify a few different factors which might be affecting the child/young person's behavior and will decide if they can offer support.